-Transportation to Combustion: EPA estimated GHG emissions from transportation energy use by relying on assumptions from FAL (1994) for the equipment emissions and NREL's US Life Cycle Inventory Database (USLCI) (NREL 2015).
+Transportation to Combustion: EPA estimated GHG emissions from transportation energy use by relying on assumptions from FAL (1994) for the equipment emissions and NREL's US Life Cycle Inventory Database (USLCI) (NREL, 2009).
 The NREL emission factor assumes a diesel, short-haul truck.

-CO2 from Combustion and N2O from Combustion: Vinyl flooring contains no nitrogen, and therefore, EPA estimates the emission factor for N2O from combustion28 to equal zero.
-EPA calculated CO2 emissions from combustion based on the carbon contents of the PVC, vinyl acetate, and plasticizer components of vinyl flooring (38-, 49-, and 74-percent carbon, respectively).
+$CO_2$ from Combustion and $N_2O$ from Combustion: Vinyl flooring contains no nitrogen, and therefore, EPA estimated the emission factor for $N_2O$ from combustion to equal zero.
+EPA calculated $CO_2$ emissions from combustion based on the carbon contents of the PVC, vinyl acetate, and plasticizer components of vinyl flooring (38-, 49-, and 74-percent carbon, respectively).

 Avoided Utility Emissions: Most Waste-to-Energy (WTE) plants in the United States produce electricity.
 Only a few cogenerate electricity and steam.
-In this analysis, EPA assumed that the energy recovered with municipal solid waste (MSW) combustion would be in the form of electricity, and thus, we estimated the avoided electric utility CO_2 emissions associated with combustion of waste in a WTE plant.
+In this analysis, EPA assumed that the energy recovered with municipal solid waste (MSW) combustion would be in the form of electricity, and thus, EPA estimated the avoided electric utility $CO_2$ emissions associated with combustion of waste in a WTE plant.
 Avoided utility emissions for vinyl flooring are negative.
-Exhibit 9-11 shows the calculation for the avoided utility emissions.
-EPA used three data elements to estimate the avoided electric utility CO_2 emissions associated with combustion of waste in a WTE plant: (1) the energy content of each waste material, (2) the combustion system efficiency in converting energy in vinyl flooring to delivered electricity,29 and (3) the electric utility CO_2 emissions avoided per kilowatt-hour (kWh) of electricity delivered by WTE plants.30 EPA took the energy content of PVC from FAL (2007, p.
+Exhibit 10-11 shows the calculation for the avoided utility emissions.
+EPA used three data elements to estimate the avoided electric utility $CO_2$ emissions associated with combustion of waste in a WTE plant: (1) the energy content of each waste material, (2) the combustion system efficiency in converting energy in vinyl flooring to delivered electricity, 30 and (3) the electric utility $CO_2$ emissions avoided per kilowatt-hour (kWh) of electricity delivered by WTE plants.
+31 EPA used the energy content of PVC from FAL (2007, p.
 1-12).

-Exhibit 9-11: Utility GHG Emissions Offset from Combustion of Vinyl Flooring --
+Exhibit 10-11: Utility GHG Emissions Offset from Combustion of Vinyl Flooring

 (a) (b) (c) (d) (e)

 Emission Factor for Avoided Utility GHG

 Utility-Generated per Short Ton

 Energy Content Electricity (MTCO 2 E/ Combusted

 (Million Btu per Combustion System Million Btu of (MTCO 2 E/Short Ton)

 Material Short Ton) Efficiency (%) Electricity Delivered) $(e = b \times c \times d)$

-Vinyl Flooring 15.8 17.8% 0.22 0.62
+Vinyl Flooring 15.8 17.8% 0.21 0.60

-Because avoided utility emissions are greater than the combined emissions from transportation and CO_2 from combustion, net GHG emissions for combustion are negative for vinyl flooring.
+Because avoided utility emissions are greater than the combined emissions from transportation and CO2 from combustion, net GHG emissions for combustion are negative for vinyl flooring.

 Landfill emissions in WARM include landfill methane and carbon dioxide from transportation and landfill equipment.
 WARM also accounts for landfill carbon storage and avoided utility emissions from landfill gas-to-energy recovery.
-Because vinyl flooring does not biodegrade, there are zero emissions from landfill methane, zero landfill carbon storage, and zero avoided utility emissions
+Because vinyl flooring does not biodegrade, there are zero

-$^{^{28}}$ At the relatively low combustion temperatures found in MSW combustors, most of the nitrogen in N_2O emissions is derived from the waste, not from the combustion air.
-Because vinyl flooring does not contain nitrogen, EPA concluded that running these materials through an MSW combustor would not result in N_2O emissions.
+$^{29}$ At the relatively low combustion temperatures found in MSW combustors, most of the nitrogen in $N_2O$ emissions is derived from the waste, not from the combustion air.
+Because vinyl flooring does not contain nitrogen, EPA concluded that running these materials through an MSW combustor would not result in $N_2O$ emissions.

-29 EPA used a net value of 550 kWh generated by mass burn plants per ton of mixed MSW combusted (Zannes, M. 1997), a MSW heat content of 10 million Btu per short ton, and a 5 percent transmission and distribution loss rate.
-30 The utility offset credit is calculated based on the non-baseload GHG emissions intensity of U.S. electricity generation, since it is non-baseload power plants that will adjust to changes in the supply of electricity from energy recovery at landfills.
+&lt;sup>30 EPA used a net value of 550 kWh generated by mass burn plants per ton of mixed MSW combusted (Zannes, 1997), a MSW heat content of 10 million Btu per short ton, and a five percent transmission and distribution loss rate.

+&lt;sup>31 The utility offset credit is calculated based on the non-baseload GHG emissions intensity of U.S. electricity generation, because it is non-baseload power plants that will adjust to changes in the supply of electricity from energy recovery at landfills.